bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/redeclared_parameter.md

     // SyntaxError: redeclaration of formal parameter "arg"

-If you want to change the value of "arg" in the function body, you can do so, but you do not need to declare the same variable again.
+If you want to change the value of “arg” in the function body, you can do so, but you do not need to declare the same variable again.
 In other words: you can omit the `let` keyword.
 If you want to create a new variable, you need to rename it as conflicts with the function parameter already.

     function f(arg) {
       arg = 'foo';